lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project4.md

 ## Assignment

-In this assignment, you will implement both a stack and a queue using both an array and a doubly linked list.
-Then, you will apply the stack in a call stack validator, and the queue in a
+In this assignment, you will implement a stack (two ways) and a queue.
+Then, you will apply one of your stack implementaions in a call stack validator, and your queue in a capital gains calculator.
+The starter code has six files.
+You will change `CallStackValidator.java` and `CallStackValidator.java`.
+You will also add your three stack/queue implementations, so turn in a total of nine Java files, five of which you create or change.

 ### Starter code